marcelinojackson-org/Snowflake.RunSQLAction/README.md

 # Snowflake.RunSQLAction

-A minimal GitHub Action that runs a single SQL statement against Snowflake using the shared `@marcelinojackson-org/snowflake-common` helper.
+A minimal GitHub Action that runs a single SQL statement against Snowflake and returns JSON.

 ## Usage